nginxinc/nginx-azure-workshops/labs/lab4/readme.md

         --kubernetes-version $K8S_VERSION \
         --tags owner=$MY_NAME \
         --enable-addons monitoring \
-        --generate-ssh-keys \
+        --generate-ssh-keys
-        --enable-fips-image
    ```
    >**Note**:
    >1.
-At the time of this writing, 1.27 is the latest kubernetes version that Azure AKS supports.
+At the time of this writing, 1.27 is the latest kubernetes version available in Azure AKS.
-   >2. `--enable-fips-image` flag has been added to the `az aks create` command to make all the nodes have FIPS-enabled OS.
-This is needed for another lab.
-   >3.
-To list all possible vm sizes that an AKS node can use, run below command
+   >2.
+To list all possible VM sizes that an AKS node can use, run below command:
    >     ```bash
    >     az vm list-sizes --location centralus --output table
    >     ```